Vinyo1/Machine_Learning_Breast_Cancer_Detection/README.md

 ## License
 This project is licensed under the MIT License.
-See the [Lincense](url) file for more details.

 ## Acknowledgments